stefungureanu/GlobalWaves/README.md

-# GlobalWaves - Etapa 2
+# GlobalWaves
-## UNGUREANU STEFAN 321CAa

 ### Overview

-This repository contains the codebase for GlobalWaves - Etapa 2, a media management system similar to Spotify, implemented in Java.
+This repository contains the codebase for GlobalWaves, a media management system similar to Spotify, implemented in Java.

 ### Main Components
 - **Admin.java**